kyhsa93/nestjs-rest-cqrs-example/README.md

 ## Start with docker compose

-Docker compose in this project is include api redis alpine and mysql 5.7 for database.
+Docker compose in this project is include api redis and mysql 5.7 for database.

 Run followed command in project directory.